Enterprise Bridges into Enterprise Intelligence Architecture

 If you lead… | You already ask… | Arqua adds… | Start here |

-Enterprise Architecture | What should the enterprise design, govern, and transform toward? | Where consequence binds and where admissibility must be resolved at T=0. | |
+Enterprise Architecture | What should the enterprise design, govern, and transform toward? | How TOGAF-aligned architecture governance extends into Enterprise Intelligence Architecture, institutional continuity and the T=0 execution boundary. | |

-Data Governance | Is data trusted, governed, classified, and fit for use? | Whether governed data is being converted into admissible or inadmissible execution. | |
+Data Governance | Is data trusted, governed, classified, and fit for use? | Whether governed data participates in accepted meaning, declared reliance, decision, proposed action and admissible execution. | |

-AI Governance | Are AI systems governed, risk-assessed, and accountable? | Whether AI-influenced actions are allowed to execute now. | AI governance bridge |
+AI Governance | Are AI systems governed, risk-assessed, and accountable? | Whether AI output remains interpretation or proposal, and whether any AI-influenced action remains non-binding until execution is admissible at T=0. | AI governance bridge |

 Operational Risk | Are critical operations controlled and resilient? | Whether critical execution points have non-bypassable admissibility controls. | CPS 230 / operational-risk bridge |

-Model Risk | Are models governed through their lifecycle? | Whether model outputs remain proposals until execution is admissible. | Model-risk bridge |
+Model Risk | Are models governed through their lifecycle? | Whether model outputs remain non-binding inputs until decision and execution remain authorised and admissible. | Model-risk bridge |

 Transformation / PMO | Are programs approved, funded, and on track? | Whether commitments, contracts, payments, and work orders are valid at the moment they bind. | Program execution bridge |

-Delivery Partners | What systems, workflows, or controls need to be implemented? | The architecture boundary where implementation must preserve admissibility at T=0. | Partner readiness bridge |
+Delivery Partners | What systems, workflows, or controls need to be implemented? | The architecture boundary where implementation must preserve representation, accepted meaning, authority, permitted use, admissibility and reconstructability. | Partner readiness bridge |

-The execution-admissibility gap
+The institutional-intelligence and execution-admissibility gap

 Existing disciplines can show that an organisation has governance.